What is Twitter?

 - Report a tweet or direct message

-Twitter lets you report abuse or inappropriate content in a tweet or direct message using the icon at the top of the content.
+Learn how to report abuse or inappropriate content in a tweet or direct message.

 - Report a user